Jimmydalecleveland/coding-blog/src/pages/webpack-history-api-fallback/index.md

 ---
-title: 'Random Encounter: historyApiFallback troubles with webpack-dev-server and React Router'
+title: 'Random Encounter — historyApiFallback troubles with webpack-dev-server and React Router'
 date: '2019-08-11'
 description: 'If you are using React Router for your SPA (Single Page App) routing, and are running into a problem where hitting a url directly fails to load your route, there is a relatively simple solution...'
 ---